 Get help to quit smoking

-Aches and pains are very common in pregnancy, but sometimes it's hard to know what's serious and what's not.
-Your best bet is to talk to your midwife or doctor, or call NHS 111.
-If you're in severe pain, or start bleeding from your vagina, then get immediate help.
+Aches and pains are common in pregnancy, but sometimes it's hard to know what's serious.
+If you have any concerns, talk to your midwife or doctor, or call NHS 111.
+If you are in severe pain, or bleeding from your vagina, call your midwife or GP immediately.

 - feeling hot